Home → Frequently Asked Questions

 Can a public body or agency meet remotely?

-Yes, but only under the conditions set forth in P.L.
-2021, ch.
-290, codified at 1 M.R.S. § 403-B. The body must adopt a written policy on remote participation after notice and public hearing.
-The body may then allow members to participate by remote means if in-person presence is not “practicable” and the body complies with the other requirements of the law, including allowing for remote attendance by members of the public.
+Yes, but only under the conditions set forth in 1 M.R.S. § 403-B. The body must adopt a written policy on remote participation after notice and public hearing.
+The body may then allow members to participate by remote means if the body complies with the other requirements of the law, including allowing for remote attendance by members of the public.
+The body may limit public attendance at a proceeding solely to remote methods if there is an emergency or urgent issue that requires the body to meet only by remote methods.

 Can a public body hold a remote hearing on a proposed written policy?